Wrinkling and Haefliger structures: Introduction

-For each integer $i$ (or possibly infinity), we have maps $p_i: \Etale{\Psi} \rightarrow J^i\Psi$ that amount to taking the $i$-jet of the given germ.
-This allows us to define a second topology in $\Etale{\Psi}$: the pullback of the topology in $J^\infty\Psi$.
-This so-called \textbf{Whitney} topology is coarser than the \'etale one.
-The maps $p_i$ are continuous for both topologies.
-Unless we indicate otherwise, we always consider maps into $\Etale{\Psi}$ that are smooth in the \'etale sense.
+In \cite{ElMiWrinI}, Eliashberg and Mishachev prove that the space of formal submersions is homotopy equivalent to the space of wrinkled submersions, which are submersions up to a specific type of singularity: the wrinkle.
+We review the fundamentals of wrinkling in \cref{sec:singularities}.
+Our main result generalizes the key construction in \cite{ElMiWrinI} to show the following.

-The following is our main result and is the basis of all the statements that follow.
-It is proven in Section \ref{sec:wrinklingEtale}. \begin{theorem} Given any section $F : M \rightarrow J^r\Psi$, there exists a wrinkled submersion $G: M \rightarrow \Etale{\Psi}$ such that: \begin{itemize} \item $p_r \circ G$ and $F$ are $C^0$-close. \item The wrinkled submersion $p_b \circ G: M \rightarrow M$ is $C^0$-close to the identity and formally homotopic to it. \end{itemize} \end{theorem}
+\begin{restatable*}{thm}{wrinklingEtale} Let $\Psi \rightarrow M$ be a fiber bundle.
+Given any section $F : M \rightarrow J^r\Psi$, there exists a wrinkled submersion $G: M \rightarrow \Etale{\Psi}$ such that: \begin{itemize} \item $p_r \circ G$ and $F$ are $C^0$-close, \item the wrinkled submersion $p_b \circ G: M \rightarrow M$ is $C^0$-close to the identity, and \item the regularized differential of $p_b \circ G$ is homotopic to $j^1(\id)$ via formal submersions. \end{itemize} \end{restatable*} \Cref{thm:wrinklingEtale} is the basis for all the statements that follow and is proven in \cref{sec:wrinklingEtale}.
+A reader not (yet) familiar with the wrinkling philosophy can think of the third item as a variation of the second item, telling us that $p_b \circ G$ is close to being a section.

-Elementary examples show that holonomic approximation is impossible over a fixed domain.
-However, one may interpret Theorem \ref{thm:wrinklingEtale} as saying that one can achieve holonomic approximation if multi-valued holonomic sections are allowed, as we now explain.
-First observe that any map $G$ into $\Etale{\Psi}$ yields a map $p_i \circ G$ that is tangent to the Cartan distribution in $J^i\Psi$, for every $i$.
-Such maps are non-graphical generalisations of holonomic sections, which is why they were dubbed \emph{holonomic multi-valued sections} in \cite{PT1}.
-It follows that \begin{corollary} Any section $F : M \rightarrow J^r\Psi$ can be $C^0$-approximated by a holonomic multi-valued section $p_r \circ G: M \rightarrow J^r\Psi$. \end{corollary}
+We recall that elementary examples show that holonomic approximation is generally impossible for sections over a closed domain.
+One may interpret \cref{thm:wrinklingEtale} as saying that it is possible to achieve holonomic approximation if multi-valued holonomic sections are allowed: we observe that any map $G$ into $\Etale{\Psi}$ yields a map $p_i \circ G$ that is tangent to the Cartan distribution on $J^i\Psi$, for every $i$.
+Such maps are non-graphical generalizations of holonomic sections, which is why they were dubbed \emph{holonomic multi-valued sections} in \cite{PT1}.
+It follows that: \begin{corollary} Let $\Psi \rightarrow M$ be a fiber bundle.
+Any section $F : M \rightarrow J^r\Psi$ can be $C^0$-approximated by a holonomic multi-valued section $p_r \circ G: M \rightarrow J^r\Psi$. \end{corollary}

-\begin{remark} The main result in \cite{PT1} is a stronger version of this corollary; it states that any section of $r$-jet space can be approximated by a holonomic multi-valued section that is additionally embedded (and moreover, its projection to $\Psi$ is an \emph{$r$-order wrinkled embedding}). $\bullet$ \end{remark}